 Describe the actual and potential, negative and positive impacts on the economy, environment, and people, including impacts on your human rights Is your organization involved with the negative impacts through its activities or as a result of its business relationships?
-If yes, describe the activities or business relationships Describe your policies or commitments regarding the material topic Describe actions taken to prevent or mitigate potential negative impacts Describe actions taken to address actual negative impacts, including actions to provide for or cooperate in their remediation Describe actions taken to manage actual and potential positive impacts Describe the processes used to track the effectiveness of the aforementioned actions Describe goals, targets, and indicators used to evaluate progress of the aforementioned actions Describe the effectiveness of the actions, including progress toward the goals and targets Describe lessons learned and how these have been incorporated into your organization' operational policie and procedures Material Topics List for Reference Report Location Compliance and Conduct Section 2.2 Positive: For example, a clear and robust AML policy, and strong KYC practices increase customer confidence and safeguard the financial system from illicit activities, enhancing stability.
+If yes, describe the activities or business relationships Describe your policies or commitments regarding the material topic Describe actions taken to prevent or mitigate potential negative impacts Describe actions taken to address actual negative impacts, including actions to provide for or cooperate in their remediation Describe actions taken to manage actual and potential positive impacts Describe the processes used to track the effectiveness of the aforementioned actions Describe goa targets, and indicators us to evaluate progress of t aforementio actions Material Topics List fo Reference Report Location Compliance and Conduct Section 2.2 Positive: For example, a clear and robust AML policy, and strong KYC practices increase customer confidence and safeguard the financial system from illicit activities, enhancing stability.
 Negative: Increased costs due to compliance measures, potential stifling of innovation, and limited access to banking for some customer segments.
 Generally speaking (in theory) the compliance function ensures regulatory adherence to applicable laws and regulations.
 Examples of negative potential economic impacts: Positive: Enhanced trust and transparency with shareholders, customers, and suppliers through regulatory adherence.
-We view that regulatory adherence, or non- adherence, of the bank trickles down to our shareholders, customers and suppliers.
+We view that regulatory adherence, or non- adherence, or non- adherence, of the bank trickles down to our shareholders, customers and suppliers.
 Hence, we strive to ensure regulatory compliance via our activities of testing, training, and timely disclosure.
-Selected policies include but are not limited to Compliance Manual, Disclosure Procedure, AML-CFT Policy, Code of Conduct, Whistleblowing Policy, Fraud Risk Policy.
+Selected policies include but are not limited to Compliance Manual, Disclosure Procedure, AML- CFT Policy, Code of Conduct, Whistleblowing Policy, Fraud Risk Policy.
 1. Compliance Manual 2.
 Disclosure procedure (covers disclosure related activities to the public).
 Others not related to Compliance Dept. (Please refer to the following departments for more information): 1.
 Code of Conduct and Ethics policy that is under the HR Department.
 Prevention: Continuous compliance testing, timely disclosure, and ongoing training to adapt to regulatory changes.
 From a compliance perspective, continuous compliance testing on bank wide departments to avoid violations of laws/regulations issued from the applicable regulators, as well as timely disclosure to the public in line with regulatory requirements.
 Addressing Negative Impacts: Support a positive internal culture of sustainability; ensure compliance through audits, training, and accurate data collection.
 From a compliance perspective,: 1.
 Ongoing Training for all related stakeholders in GB, where applicable.
 2. Continuous timely disclosure to the public.
 Positive Aspects: Promoting sustainability and robust compliance practices, particularly through internal awareness programs and training on AML.
 Compliance reinforces its position in continuous training, compliance testing, and timely disclosure.
 Effectiveness: Compliance testing, ongoing training, and timely disclosures have been effective in maintaining regulatory adherence and sustainability.
-From a compliance perspective: Staff KPI's of which are in line with the banks strategy Selected KPIs: Increase internal awareness, accuracy of compliance data, enhanced internal investigations, continuous compliance testing, and timely disclosures.
-From a compliance perspective.
-Yes.
-Includes compliance Testing, ongoing trainings, and timely disclosure to the public.
-Yes, KPIs were met, including AML training for 2024, internal awareness, and updates among others.
-From a compliance perspective, yes.
-Improvement: Continue enhancing of compliance processes with further training and system improvements in 2025.
-From a compliance perspective, to keep abreast of any developing regulatory requirements.
+From a compliance perspective: Staff KPI's of which are in line with the banks strategy Selected KPIs Increase inte awareness, a of compliance enhanced int investigation continuous compliance testing, and t disclosures.
+From a comp perspective.
+Includes com Testing, ongo trainings, and disclosure to public.